1 Overview

 Delivering growth at Northern Gateway

-The Northern Gateway would see partners including the County Council and CDC work together to develop and implement proposals that support the efficient, effective, economical and sustainable development of the Northern Gateway site to maximise economic benefit and improve connectivity in this part of the city.
+The Northern Gateway would see partners including the county council, private landowners and CDC work together to develop and implement proposals that support sustainable development of the Northern Gateway site to maximise economic benefit and improve connectivity in this part of the city.